jpichat/count_paths/README.md

 _NB3_: choosing n=12 and &epsilon;=n-1 gives 9,864,101 different paths.

-Back to the general case, the problem of finding the number (or a formula/procedure to obtain/estimate that number) of `(s,t)`-paths of a certain length in a graph is complicated (it is \#P-complete)...Answers are given in [(Roberts and Kroese, 2007)](https://people.smp.uq.edu.au/DirkKroese/ps/robkro_rev.pdf).
+Back to the general case, the problem of finding the number (or a formula/procedure to obtain/estimate that number) of `(s,t)`-paths of a certain length in a random graph is complicated (it is \#P-complete)...Interesting answers are given in [(Roberts and Kroese, 2007)](https://people.smp.uq.edu.au/DirkKroese/ps/robkro_rev.pdf).
 Also check [here](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=EC4731136167A4EB6D39E68680065D4B?doi=10.1.1.156.345&rep=rep1&type=pdf).

 `naive_path_generation` implements algorith 1 in (Roberts and Kroese, 2007) and estimates that number.
 However, as pointed out by the authors, it is biased toward short paths.